-All assignments will be submitted in hard copy (typed), and due at the beginning of class on the designated date.
+Unless otherwise noted, all assignments may be submitted electronically via Sakai or in hard copy (typed).
+They are due at the beginning of class on the designated date.
 Write-ups should be double-spaced, in 12-point type with your name, date, and assignment title at the top.